 Today’s POP RESCUE from a fate unknown, is the 2006 solo album The Dutchess by Black-eyed Peas vocalist, Fergie.
-Was it any good, a right royal mess?
+Was it an album of majestic beauty and grace, or a right royal mess?
 Read on…

 This 15 track album opens with an electro pop track Fergalicious, with Fergie giving a sassy gentle rapping over a simple handclapped, bass synth heavy, and vocal samples.
 This reminds me somewhat of Salt ‘n’ Pepa meets Peaches.
 Fergie’s band mate Will.i.am is here too, occasionally chucking in some vocals.
 At about the 2 min moment, the song adds an almost 50’s sounding 10 second section.
 The simplicity of the song, actually makes it really quite catchy.